College Entrance Exams

 Solid academic coursework is the best way to prepare for college entrance exams and for college in general.
 Talk with your counselor to plan your course selections accordingly.
 Many students prepare for these tests by doing at least two of the following:

 - Participating in a review class through the Assistance League of Corvallis.

 - Studying an ACT or SAT review book or CD program.
 Beyond CV has many review books that are free and available to check out.

 - Using Khan Academys’ free online SAT test prep.

 Additional information and materials are available in the Beyond CV office.
 Free resources are also available online at the links below.

 Registration for the SAT and ACT

 Registration for the SAT and ACT is online at the links below.
 These links also provide the most up to date test information and test dates.
+There are dates where these tests are administered at CV.
 The PSAT is administered at CVHS and students sign up in the fall by paying the fee to the bookkeeper.
 There is no online registration for the PSAT.